rocmsys/RET/README.md

 ## Prerequisites
-Formatting a hard drive along with the install of a new OS is the best option after the instllation you will neet git to download the RET source
+Formatting a hard drive along with the install of a new OS is the best option after the instllation you will need git to download the RET source
 ```
   sudo apt -y install git
 ```